charlesdwmorrison/L6/README.md

             Assert.IsTrue(perfMetrics["totalTestDuration"] < 180, "Expected:Test Duration less than 2 minutes");
         }

-And as you can see from the above, there is a PerfMetrics class which performs calculations on the results.
+And as you can see from the above, L6 has a PerfMetrics class which performs calculations on the results.

-There is a class to send the requests which is a simple RestSharp client.
-The sent request class also helps with correlation.
+There is also a class to send the requests which is a simple RestSharp client.
+The send request class also performs the correlation specified in the script.

 ## Future Enhancements
-- Be able to import .har files and create a script automatically.
+- Create a script programmatically by importing .har files.
 - GUI with a chart to show response time and throughput.
-This will be done as Blazor Progressive Web App
+This will be done as Blazor Progressive Web App.
-- Run multiple scripts at the same to create a scenario.
+- Run multiple scripts at the same to create a load scenario.